 ACCESS HASSLES: British Canoing's stated policy of 365-day agreements unless proven environmental reasons prevent paddling.

 I am sure some will object.

 GRADING: Grades 1 and 2 - with weirs

-MAJOR HAZARDS/ FALLS: x4 Weirs and x2 sets of old bridge supports from former railway upstream of Norbury about 500m apart.
+MAJOR HAZARDS/ FALLS: x4 Weirs and x2 sets of old bridge support's from former railway upstream of Norbury about 500m apart.
+Hydro intake screens at Norbury and JCB weir.
 JCB Academy weir has a concrete lump river wide at its toe.
 At some levels, this creates a super play wave at others it could be a bump.
 If your boat is very flat with no rocker, portage possible either side of the river.
 River right is hydro intake channel and large sluice.
-Beware this sluice can fall at any time.
-Avoid, but there is a fish pass also that returns the river just before, but it's a tight turn for a longboat.
+Beware this sluice can fall at any time - avoid going under which just goes to dead-end channel in the Secondary School.
+There is a fish pass also that returns the river just before the sluice, its a sharp left-hand turn, but it's a tight turn for a longboat - easy for a kayak.

 GENERAL DESCRIPTION: Meandering and easy with the occasional weir.
 Small rapids from time to time.